Knole: Early history

-The earliest recorded owner of the core of the estate, in the 1290s, was Robert de Knole.
-However, nothing is known of any property he had on the estate.
-Two other families, the Grovehursts and the Ashburnhams, are known to have held the estate in succession until the 1360s, and the manor of Knole is first mentioned in 1364.
+There is evidence of the prehistoric at Knole but, as is the case for the surrounding area, no Roman.
+Much was going on in and around Sevenoaks in the medieval period and major landowners included Roger Bigod and then Otho de Grandison who moved abroad, his estates being broken up.
+It may be then that the Manor of Knole became a separate entity as the earliest reference to it currently known was not until 1364.
 In 1419, the estate, which then spread over 800 acres, had been bought by Thomas Langley, Bishop of Durham, and by 1429, he had extended it to 1,500 acres.
-The estate remained in the hands of the Langley family, it seems, until the mid-1440s when it had been acquired by James Fiennes, first Lord Saye and Sele.
+The estate remained in the hands of the Langley family, it seems, until the mid-1440s when it had been acquired by James Fiennes, 1st Baron Saye and Sele.
 The circumstances of this transfer are not known, but it is clear that Lord Saye and Sele was also enlarging the estate by further, sometimes forcible, purchases of adjoining parcels of land.
 For example, in 1448 one Reginald Peckham was forced to sell land at Seal (at the north-eastern end of the current estate) to Saye "on threat of death".
 Forcible land transfers recur in the later history of the house, including that between Archbishop Thomas Cranmer and Henry VIII.

 Lord Saye and Sele seems to have begun a building project at Knole, but it was incomplete by his death in 1450.
 His ruthless exploitation of his powerful position in Kent was a motivating factor in the Jack Cade Rebellion.
 Saye and Sele was executed on the authority of a hastily assembled commission initiated by Henry VI in response to the demands of Cade's rebels when they arrived in London.